Everyday Access training

 What’s on offer

-I’ll put together sessions to suit your time and budget and based on anything from the comprehensive: a&im 1: Accessibility in Mind workshop in awareness, inclusivity and everyday accessibility solutions, or the a&im 2: Assisted Performances workshop, which explores all aspects of the set-up and successful delivery of accessible events.
-Or cherry-pick from both!
+I’ll put together sessions to suit your time and budget and based on anything from the comprehensive: a&im 1: Accessibility in Mind workshop in awareness, inclusivity and everyday accessibility solutions, or the a&im 2: Assisted Performances workshop, which explores all aspects of the set-up and successful delivery of accessible events, or the a&im 3 Customer Service and Everyday Access workshop tailored towards customer-facing staff.

 I can also provide freelance Access Officer services, such as Accessibility Guide writing, Access information copy for your websites and social media platforms, a venue walk-round assessment, and one-to-one surgery hours.